Rowan County man to serve minimum of 45 months for manslaughter, robbery charges - Salisbury Post

 SALISBURY — A 28-year-old Rowan County man will serve a minimum of 45 months in prison after entering an Alford plea for charges connected to a July 2017 murder.

 Joseph Whitmire entered a plea agreement Dec.
 4 for charges of voluntary manslaughter and robbery with a dangerous weapon.
-In his Alford plea, Whitmire maintained his innocence, but admitted it’s in his best interest to accept the agreement, said Whitmire’s attorney, Karen Biernacki.
+In his Alford plea, Whitmire maintained his innocence, but admitted it was in his best interest to accept the agreement, said Whitmire’s attorney, Karen Biernacki.

 For the voluntary manslaughter charge, Whitmire received 43 to 64 months.
 For the robbery charge, he received 43 to 64 months, which he will serve at the conclusion of the first sentence.
 Whitmire also received about 41 months of credit for time served, giving him a minimum sentence of 45 months and a maximum of 87 months.